goanna5/goannas-web-portfolio/README.md

 # My web portfolio

-A portfolio to showcase some projects I will hopefully make, including:
+A portfolio to showcase some projects I have made/will hopefully make, including:
 - this web app
 - a discord bot
 - a minecraft mod